anachrocomputer/RisibleRadar/README.md

 # RisibleRadar #

 Radar-based game for the Arduino using a Nokia 1202 LCD and an analog joystick.
-Originally written in May 2012 for Ludum Dare MiniLD \#34: Resolution.
+Originally written in May 2012 for Ludum Dare MiniLD \#34: Aspect.
 The connection to the theme is that the playing area is circular.

 ## Screenshot ##